JohanDegraeve/PCBackup/README.md

 # Restore
-- The user specifies the folder to restore (can be complete or a subfolder) and the date + time
+- The user specifies the folder to restore and the restore date + time. "folder to restore" is path starting from the source folder.
-- Search the most recent incremental or full backup created before requested restore time
+- Search the most recent incremental or full backup created before requested restore date + time
 - parse folderlist.json that is stored in that backup
 - go through the json structure
+    - find the specified source folder.
+If not found, there's no restore.
     - each folder and subfolder is created in the restore
     - each file is copied form the backup, the field pathToBackup indicates in which backup the latest version is stored